akumria/puppet-nullmailer/README.md

 - --x509fmtdef, X.509 files are in DER format (1.10+)
 - --insecure, Do not abort if server certificate fails validation (1.10+)

+Another use case might be *not* rewriting, or even having, a specific admin address to send email to.
+In this case, set adminaddr to the magic value of an empty string, like so;

+    class {'nullmailer':
+        adminaddr => '',
+    }

+With things set up like this the remoterelay decides what addresses will be rewritten rather than all of them being at the client prior to sending.

 Notes
 -----